What is a Serviced Apartment?

-a type of accommodation that can be booked on a night-by-night basis, features kitchen facilities and at least a once weekly maid service.
-Rates generally reduce as the length of stay increases.
+Broadly speaking, a serviced apartment is a type of accommodation that can be booked on a night-by-night basis.
+Every unit wil feature kitchen facilities and housekeeping will be provided at least once a week.
+In terms of pricing, rates generally go down as the length of stay increases.

 On-site managed and off-site managed serviced apartments